bbauska/CSS-Notes4Pros/README.md

 }
 </code></pre>

-> But that is not the case, when comes to margin-top and margin-bottom.
+<p>But that is not the case, when comes to margin-top and margin-bottom.
-> Both these properties, in percentages, aren&apos;t relative to the height
-> of the parent container but to the <b>width</b> of the parent container.
+Both these properties, in percentages, aren&apos;t relative to the height of the parent container but to the <b>width</b> of the parent container.</p>

->
-> So,
+<p>So,</p>

 <pre><code>.parent {
   <b>width</b>: 500px;